KRM444/Starbucks/README.md

 # Further Improvements:
 - There is room for more feature engineering within the data.
 Doing so may likely make the models more robust
 - To find optimal customer demographics, it would be nice to have a few more features of a customer.
 Thus, experimenting with more data may prove helpful.

+Thank you for reading.
+If you're interested in a summary blog post of this data, then head over to my [blog](https://medium.com/@RyanMalhotra1234/starbucks-capstone-b8e112a47512)!

 That's all for now folks, until next time.